Where To Stay In George Town When You Visit Penang

 Eastern and Oriental Hotel (White)

-The stunning heritage hotel has a fantastic sea view that makes it an excellent place for an afternoon tea and sunset with a setengah in the bar.
+The stunning heritage hotel has a fantastic sea view that makes it an excellent place for afternoon tea and sunset with a setengah in the bar.

 Kapitan Keling Mosque